-- Library staff at rural, small, and tribal libraries will learn effective methods for planning and implementing , with a local partner, College and Career Readiness (CCR) initiatives for and with middle schoolers and their families.
+- Library staff at rural, small, and tribal libraries will learn effective methods for planning and implementing , with a local partner, CCR initiatives for and with middle schoolers and their families

-- Library staff in small, rural, and tribal libraries around the U.S. will develop a set of model programs and tools that can be customized by a wide range of communities and libraries.
+- Library staff in small, rural, and tribal libraries around the U.S. will develop a set of model programs and tools that can be used by a wide range of communities and libraries

 You can read about the work library staff are doing in this area on the YALSAblog.